-Parachute is a project for 10-18 year olds who have been identified as needing help in managing conflict in their relationships.
+Parachute is a 10 week programme for 10-18 year olds who have been identified as needing help in managing conflict in their relationships.
 Parachute is aimed at young people who may already have a history of resorting to violence to try and solve conflict.
 They may have a history of frequent conflict at home, in their relationships, or at school.

 Parachute is designed to: